ondat/documentation/docs/operations/fencing.md

 In order for a pod to be fenced, the following criteria listed below is required:

-1. The pod must have the label `storageos.com/fenced=true`,
+1. The pod must have the label `storageos.com/fenced=true`.
-1. The pod to be fenced must claim an Ondat volume,
+1. The pod to be fenced must claim an Ondat volume.
 1. The Ondat volume claimed by the pod needs to be `online`.

 If the node becomes offline and these criteria are met, the pod is deleted and rescheduled on another node.